 • Hyperthyroidism;

-• Angle-closure glaucoma, accompanied by increased intraocular pressure;
+• Angle-closure form of glaucoma, accompanied by increased intraocular pressure;

 • Idiopathic hypertrophic subaortic stenosis;